Dual-tracked roller coaster: Variants

 Racing roller coaster: consists of two separate roller coasters that travel along parallel or mirrored tracks to simulate a race between the trains.
 The coaster trains travel along tracks just a few feet apart from one another.
 They often get close enough for riders to reach out and slap hands with riders on the opposite train, though this is extremely dangerous.
 These coasters are usually old wooden coasters.

 Dueling roller coaster: features two (or more) roller coasters, usually with a similar layout, built close to each other.
 The rides are designed to do just as the name indicates: to duel.
-The coaster's layout often consists of strategic maneuvering to produce near-hits between the two coaster trains, designed to induce a greater adrenaline rush for the rider than a stand-alone roller coaster.
+The coaster's layout often consists of strategic maneuvering to produce near-misses between the two coaster trains, designed to induce a greater adrenaline rush for the rider than a stand-alone roller coaster.

 Möbius loop roller coaster: this can be a racing roller coaster or a dueling roller coaster; there is one continuous track shared by both trains.
 As a result, the side of the station that a train begins on is not the same side on which it returns.
 For each cycle, each train travels half the track.
 In less common configurations, a Möbius loop coaster train travels the entire length of the track before returning, such as with Twisted Colossus and West Coast Racers at Six Flags Magic Mountain.